peterprototypes/peterprototypes.com/content/blog/huggingface-from-rust/index.md

 ### Rust Land

-We're going to create a simple app that reads user input from stdin, sends it to the `text_to_speech` function in Python and then plays the resulting audio back via the [cpal](https://crates.io/crates/cpal) crate.
+We're going to create a simple app that reads user input from stdin, sends it to the `text_to_speech` function in Python, and then plays the resulting audio back via the [cpal](https://crates.io/crates/cpal) crate.

-Lets start with the basics, open the `main.rs` file and include anyhow and PyO3's prelude.
+Let's start with the basics, open the `main.rs` file and include anyhow and PyO3's prelude.
 Then initialize the [Python Global Interpreter Lock (GIL)](https://docs.rs/pyo3/latest/pyo3/marker/struct.Python.html#method.with_gil):
 ```rust
 use anyhow::{anyhow, Result};
 use pyo3::prelude::*;